 In other words, it’s nice to have an equal “co-worker” who can brainstorm how to soothe a fussy baby in the middle of the night, or pull his weight with changing diapers.
 You’re in this together.

 Feeling tired and resentful because your husband doesn’t help with the baby at night?
 Here are a few ways to get both of you on the same page:

 - Communicate.
 Don’t expect your partner to read your mind!
 Find an opportunity where you’re both calm and in a good mood.
 Then discuss your feelings and needs, focusing on how you feel without attacking him or his character.

 - Be explicit with what you need.
 Once you’ve addressed your feelings, be clear about what you want from him.
 Give a few ideas, then see if he has any, but don’t leave it up to him to guess what you need.

 - Find a schedule that works for both of you.
 Customize and learn how to share night feeds.
 Many parents take turns—mom does the feedings one night while dad does the next.
 Others take shifts—dad handles the 9pm to 3am shift, while mom does the 3am to 9am shift.
 Sharing night feed duties doesn’t always have to be both parents waking up each time the baby cries.
 Both of you get a little break.

 - Come up with alternative ways for both of you to be involved.
 If one parent waking up for nighttime feedings just isn’t an option, find other ways he can get involved.
 He can take over bath times, prepare meals, bottle feed during the day, or wake up on the weekends.

 Even if you breastfeed and stay home with the baby while your husband works, dads should still wake up for nighttime feedings.

 For one thing, you develop a deeper sense of teamwork, knowing that you’re in this together.
 Using the “I’m just at home” excuse no longer cuts it, especially as we all know how difficult caring for a baby can be.
-And finally, dads are more involved with childcare, instead of someone you simply delegate tasks to.
+And finally, dads are more involved in the household, instead of someone you simply delegate tasks to.